How to Organize Your Wardrobe

 I was a bit of a showoff back then.
 To impress my boss and colleagues, I saw to it that I had more to wear than anyone else in the salon.
 But, because I was paying so much attention to quantity, I never gave a thought to quality.
-I feel almost ashamed to say it now, but I filled my closet with utter junk found at the Sunday open market near to where we lived.
+I filled my closet with utter junk found at the Sunday open market near to where we lived.
 It was the sort of throw-away fashion intended to be worn only once or twice, which was quite evident after a first or second laundering.

 It wasn't long before I became overwhelmed by my ever-growing wardrobe—although my closet was overflowing to the point that my room looked ransacked, I still found myself at a loss for something to wear and, in spite of being cheap, constant new additions were eating up my meager wages.